Need a bookkeeper?

 Xero used to offer strong customer support, and while there are still a ton of great support resources available, getting in touch with an actual representative is a lot more difficult.

-Another issue I have with Xero’s customer service is that it’s hard to find their support options.
-Before they created Xero Central, the company had a beautiful, well-organized help center.
+Another issue I have with Xero’s customer service is that it’s hard to find the support options.
+Before creating Xero Central, the company had a beautiful, well-organized help center.
 Xero Central is still well-organized, but the option to post a question or email a rep is hidden.
 You have to search for an article, and when you scroll down to the very bottom of that article, you’ll see options to ask or email a question.
 Xero Central aside, Xero’s resource page puts many of Xero’s other support resources in a single location, which is really helpful.

 Luckily, Xero offers a lot of other support options.
 Here are the ways you can reach Xero: